The Selzer family in Lahore, Pakistan (1952)

 Hazel Selzer Kahan

 Hazel Selzer Kahan is the eldest of two children of Hermann and Kate Selzer.
 In 1933, her parents, both young Jewish physicians, fled Nazi persecution in Germany and Italy, seeking refuge in British India.
 They eventually settled in Lahore, which became Pakistan's second-largest city after the partition of India in 1947.
-It was in Lahore that Hazel and her younger brother were raised, while their parents established a thriving medical practice.
+It was in Lahore that Hazel was raised, while her parents established a thriving medical practice.
 In 1971, as the tides of international politics and conflict cast shadows of unease over Pakistan, the Selzer family witnessed the safety and warmth of its beloved home of 35 years, dissipate.
 It is time for the Selzers to find a new home once again.
 Hazel now 32, said goodbye to Lahore, never to return.
 Forty years later, now 72, Hazel returns to Lahore, her heart filled with hope and trepidation.
 Unsure if she will be embraced by the warmth of old memories or left adrift in the echoes of a distant past, Hazel is unprepared for what awaits her.

 Our Goals